abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 However, if we wish to force wrap the only paragraph within the blockquote with a paragraph tag, we can manually wrap that part of text with the `@paragraph{...}` command.
-Let us reconsider the first example of this section again.
+Let’s reconsider the first example of this section again.
 If we wish to have a paragraph tag surround the text “I refuse.”, then we can write as follows.